 Accelerated associate degrees are a great way for students to access entry-level engineering jobs quickly.
 They usually take a year and a half to complete instead of two, and they can be completed even faster in different ways.

-Students that can prove their knowledge on a particular topic can take specialized tests that award them the credits they need, instead of having to sit through the courses.
+Students who can prove their knowledge on a particular topic can take specialized tests that award them the credits they need, instead of having to sit through the courses.
 They can also enroll in an associate to bachelor’s degree program to reduce the amount of time they’d need to get a Bachelor of Science Degree in Engineering.

 Accelerated Bachelor’s Degrees